-Dr. Karni Perlman is a researcher and lecturer in the field of Law and Conflict Resolution.
-She is a lecturer and the Head of the Non-Adversarial and Therapeutic Justice Center at Striks School of Law, College of Management Academic Studies, Israel.
+Dr. Karni Perlman is a lecturer, the founder and the Academic Director of the Non-Adversarial and Therapeutic Justice Center at Striks School of Law, the College of Management Academic Studies, Israel.

-Perlman is also an adjunct lecturer at the Evens Program in Mediation and Conflict Resolution, Tel-Aviv University.
+Perlman is also a lecturer at the Buchman Faculty of Law and in Evens Program in Mediation and Conflict Resolution, Tel-Aviv University.

 She holds a LL.B. (cum laude) from Tel-Aviv University (1990); a MA (cum laude) (Conflict Resolution and Negotiation Graduate Program) from Bar-Ilan University (2005) and a Ph.D (cum laude) from the Law Faculty at Bar-Ilan University (2010).

 Dr. Perlman specializes in the field of Law and Conflict Resolution.
 Her research interests and teaching are: Alternative Dispute Resolution, Therapeutic Jurisprudence, Settlement Judging, Online Dispute Resolution, Judicial Dispute Resolution, Lawyers’ Role, Procedural Justice, Mediation, Gender, and Legal Education.

 Perlman is the author of various academic articles and her book, Conflict Resolution – Applying Non-Adversarial and Therapeutic Justice, published in Hebrew in 2015, became a fundamental textbook in the field of conflict resolution in Israel.